QIICR/dcmqi-guide/use_cases/freesurfer.md

 We can use the web application that accompanies `dcmqi` to populate the metadata JSON file: http://qiicr.org/dcmqi/#/seg.

 We will need to create a new _segment_ item in the web application for each of the labels we identified in the steps above.
-Here is how it will look like for label 1 (brain mask).
-Note that the "Segmented Property Type" drop-down contains a lot of items - start typing the name of the structure you are looking for, and it will suggest the matching names for you!
+In our case, the structures we have are anatomical structures, and so this is what should be selected from the (short) list under "Segmented Property Category".
+"Segmented Property Type" contains the list of all items that belong to a category.
+Its drop-down contains a lot of items - start typing the name of the structure you are looking for, and it will suggest the matching names for you!
+The result should look like this:

 ![](/use_cases/fs-brain-webapp.jpg)